DavidGiard/Presentations/presentations/Responsible AI/README.md

 ## Abstract

 Artificial Intelligence (AI) is advancing at an impressive pace and providing numerous benefits to society.
-While the benefits of AI are extensive, it is crucial to acknowledge and navigate potential challenges that may pose risks to individuals and society.
-It is important to act ethically and responsibly when creating and using AI solutions in order to protect those who may be adversely affected.
+While the benefits of AI are extensive, many potential challenges may pose risks to individuals and society.
+To protect those who may be adversely affected, it is important to act ethically and responsibly when creating and using AI solutions.

-In this session, we will address the challenges inherent in AI and how you can address those challenges.
-We will cover how to address concerns about privacy, safety, inclusiveness, fairnness, transparency, and accountability.
+In this session, we will discuss the challenges inherent in using AI and how you can address those challenges.
+We will cover concerns about privacy, safety, inclusiveness, fairnness, transparency, and accountability, and what you can do to mitigate these issues.

 ## Slides